 The cable tension for the four mesh edges can be individually set in the options screen.
 "Cable tension bottom" refers to the cable tension on the bottom of the meshes, which may not be at the bottom of the screen.
-A cable tension of 1 means a tension in the cable equal to the total tension in the fabric on that edge, and will roughly make a cable arc with a radius the same as the mesh edge width.
-This method means that longer spans tend to get assigned more internal modelling tension, which is usually what is wanted to keep the cable edges a reasonable shape.
+A cable tension of 1 means a tension in the cable equal to the total tension in the fabric on that edge, and will roughly make a cable arc with a radius the same as the mesh edge span (includes any corner links).
+This method means that longer spans tend to get assigned more internal modeling tension, which is usually what is wanted to keep the cable edges a reasonable shape.